 As Noren says: "If you've got it, bring it."
-Seth Fellows brought both his bike and an abundance of style to Minnecycle.
+Seth Fellows brought it to Minnecycle.

 Noren is starting to sponsor cycling teams.
 “I give them a super-good deal on the frame, and they make up the balance in putting the word out among the racing community that a custom bike is the best way to go,” he said.
 Cecily Pèrez, aka The Firebird, showed up on a bike he’d made for her that rather proves his point.
 At 5’0” it’s nearly impossible to find a mass-produced bike to fit with well 700c wheels.